 Can Juvenile Idiopathic Arthritis go into remission?

 Yes, Juvenile Idiopathic Arthritis can go into remission, where the disease activity and symptoms are significantly reduced or absent.
 Remission can be achieved with appropriate treatment and management strategies.
-However, it’s important to note that remission can vary from person to person, and ongoing monitoring and follow-up with healthcare professionals are necessary to assess disease activity and adjust the treatment plan accordingly.
+However, it’s important to note that remission can vary from person to person, and ongoing monitoring and follow-up with healthcare professionals is necessary to assess disease activity and adjust the treatment plan accordingly.